-September is suicide prevention month, and one of our nation’s most vulnerable populations are our own veterans and military personnel.
+Suicide is a rising concern, and one of our nation’s most vulnerable populations are our own veterans and military personnel.
 Veterans embody qualities such as bravery, sacrifice, and dedication to a greater cause—all qualities we value deeply.
 Yet even as they fought for our freedom, many military members have found themselves suffering alone, and in silence.

 Veterans today are facing one of the worst mental health crises we have ever seen.
 According to a 2014 Veterans Affairs study, it was discovered that an average of 20 veterans committed suicide every day.
 That same year, veterans accounted for 18% of ALL suicide deaths but only accounted for 8.5% of the total population.
 Why are the numbers so high?
 And practically speaking, what can we do?

 We can support our veterans by actively seeking to understand the challenges they face and become part of the solution.
 Here are a few things we can do to help our nation’s veterans and active duty military: